awesomeusername69420/meth_tools/README.md

 # Meth Tools

+I know there are fps and stability issues.
+I'm working on it.
 Probably has typos, expect jank.

 Designed to work with https://methamphetamine.solutions/ but some/most things will work without it.\